JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 It is strongly advised that you follow the instructions of section 1) before the hands-on session itself, as discussed also at the end of the transport lecture.
 This is because these instructions take a considerable time to compile and run.

+> NOTE: We noticed that the calculations take a considerably longer time (about 25 times longer!) for new Macs with the Apple M1 chip.
+We suspect this is caused by some combination of settings for the JETSCAPE Docker container and the fact that the M1 architecture is unusual, but we haven't had enough time to test this hypothesis and provide a solution.
+The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.
+If you work on a machine with the M1 chip, please try to run all calculations before the hands-on session.
+Don't hesitate to ask for help if needed!

 If you already have done section 1), you can restart the container for this session by running `docker start -ai JSSMASH` and continue with the hands-on.